 Within the last few weeks, I've sampled different Romesco sauce recipes from various restaurants in my area.
-For instance, at The Mick Brasserie, I ordered vegan Spanish potatoes with Romesco sauce, micro-greens, and pistachios.
-At Postinos, I ate roasted cauliflower with romesco, and I died and went to heaven.
+For instance, I ordered vegan Spanish potatoes with Romesco sauce, micro-greens, and pistachios at The Mick Brasserie.
+At Postinos, I ordered roasted cauliflower with romesco, died, and went to heaven.
+So, as usual, I decided to make a homemade romesco sauce recipe, but oil-free, of course.
+And, my version is quick and easy!

-Although Romesco sauce is traditionally served with fish and other meats, I love it on roasted or grilled vegetables (especially eggplant, cauliflower, and potatoes).
+Although this sauce is traditionally served with fish and other meats, I love it on roasted or grilled vegetables (especially eggplant, cauliflower, and potatoes).
 Romesco is also a delicious dip for flatbread or crusty bread.
 Or, serve it as a dip for raw veggies.

-Oil-free Romesco Sauce Ingredients
+Romesco Sauce Ingredients

-- Roasted Red Pepper (I used the jarred red peppers in water)
+- Roasted Red Pepper: I used the jarred red peppers in water.

 Even though you can roast your own red peppers, the brands in water are a quick and simple shortcut to an otherwise long experience.